 An employer may prohibit licensees that it employs from carrying a concealed weapon or a particular type of concealed weapon in the course of the licensees’ employment.11

-The 2011 Wisconsin law prohibits anyone, including individuals licensed to carry concealed weapons, from carrying a firearm on residential or nonresidential private property if the owner or occupant has notified the actor not to enter or remain at the residence while carrying a firearm or with that type of firearm.
-Similarly, no person may carry a firearm:
+All individuals, including people licensed to carry concealed weapons, are prohibited from carrying a firearm on residential or nonresidential private property if the owner or occupant has notified the actor not to enter or remain at the residence while carrying a firearm or with that type of firearm.

-- In a building that is owned, occupied, or controlled by the state or any local governmental unit, if the state or local governmental unit has notified the actor not to; or
+- In a building that is owned, occupied, or controlled by the state or any local governmental unit; or

-- In any building on the grounds of a university or college, if the university or college has notified the actor not to.
+- In any building on the grounds of a university or college.

 These rules do not apply if the firearm is in a vehicle driven or parked in the parking facility.12 For purposes of these rules, the owner or occupant has provided notice if he or she has posted a sign that is located in a prominent place near all of the entrances to the part of the building to which the restriction applies or near all probable access points to the grounds to which the restriction applies, and any individual entering the building or the grounds can be reasonably expected to see the sign.13